— English (US)

 Some of the key factors in making such a decision include:

-You can read an example rationale for one such decision we have taken.
+You can read the rationale for one such decision we have taken.

 We will indicate in about:license whether any such code of this type is included in products designed for non-free platforms.
 If you have additional questions about this policy, please feel free to contact email@example.com.